kateloschinina/CV/README.md

 <br>

 **Analytical skills.**
-*Graduated from one of the best math schools in Moscow, and then from math faculty of Moscow State University, proven to provide one of the strongest math education in the world.*
+*Graduated from one of the best math schools in Moscow, and then from applied math faculty of Moscow State University, that is proven to provide one of the strongest math education in the world.*

 **Learner.**
-*Love to learn, and to find the most efficient and fast solution.
+*Love to learn, and to find the most efficient and fast solutions.
 Am very quick in analysing and understanding completely new concepts, and am a knowledge worker.*

 **Creativity.**
 *Participated on all creative development levels in misc art-related projects.*